The day of Pajarita’s liberation came without commotion.

 A breeze threw its purple shadows here and there,

-fragrant shade, sympathetic and offering the only comfort it could offer..
+sympathetic shade, offering the only comfort it could.

 Pajarita marked the road she was on with a little stone